Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media

-\paragraph{Authors' Contributions} All authors conceived the study.
-MJS, AB and EJC carried out the stochastic simulations, performed the mathematical derivations, and wrote code to implement the algorithms.
+\textbf{Authors' Contributions} All authors conceived the study.
+MJS, APB and REB concieved the study.
+MJS, APB and EJC carried out the stochastic simulations, performed the mathematical derivations, and wrote code to implement the algorithms.
 All authors interpreted the results.
-MJS and AB drafted the manuscript, and all authors edited the manuscript and approved the final version.
+MJS and APB drafted the manuscript, and all authors edited the manuscript and approved the final version.\\

-\paragraph{Competing Interests} We declare we have no competing interests.
+\textbf{Competing Interests} We declare we have no competing interests.\\

-\paragraph{Funding} MJS is supported by the Australian Research Council (DP200100177).
+\textbf{Funding} MJS is supported by the Australian Research Council (DP200100177).
 CD is supported by the Australian Research Council (DP200102101).
 OJM is supported by the University of Auckland, Faculty of Engineering James and Hazel D. Lord Emerging Faculty Fellowship.
-REB is a Royal Society Wolfson Research Merit Award holder and also acknowledges the Biotechnology and Biological Sciences Research Council for funding via grant no. BB/R000816/1.
+REB is a Royal Society Wolfson Research Merit Award holder and also acknowledges the Biotechnology and Biological Sciences Research Council for funding via grant no. BB/R000816/1.\\